UmutEmreOnder/TradingViewBinanceConnector/README.md

 ```
 8. Click on create alert.

+## Note
-Note that this app currently supports only the following actions: buy and sell.
+This app currently supports only the following actions: buy and sell.
 If the last alert was ```buy``` and the new alert is ```sell``` the app will close the long position
 and open a short position.
 It doesn't support take profit or stop loss for now.
+It cannot open a short position if the last alert was ```sell```.